gophercoders/website/content/lessonplans/KS2/lower/further-selection.md

 ### Success Criteria

-* I know about boolean's
+* I know about booleans
 * I know about negation
-* I know about not equal to
+* I know about 'not equal to'
 * I know how to use selection for strings
 * I know about the `if else` patterns
 * I know how to use the `if else` pattern in a Go program